theodox/theodox.github.io/pelican/content/Didn't_need_those_eyeballs_anyway!.md

 Title: Didn't need those eyeballs anyway!
 Date: 2015-04-12 10:21:00.000
 Category: blog
-Tags: , , ,
+Tags: programming
-Slug: Didn't-need-those-eyeballs-anyway!
+Slug: Didnt-need-those-eyeballs-anyway
 Authors: Steve Theodore
-Summary: pending
+Summary: Colorizing your terminal text for fun and profit!

 OK, I admit this one is pretty much useless.
 But it’s still kind of cool :)

 [Just the other day](http://techartsurvival.blogspot.com/2015/04/blockquote-background-f9f9f9-border.html) I discussed setting up [ConEmu](http://conemu.github.io/) for use as a direct maya terminal.
 This is fun, but once you’ve got the console virus the next thing that happens is you start getting obsessed with stupid terminal formatting tricks.
 It’s almost as if going text modes sends you past the furthest apogee of spartan simplicity and starts you orbiting inevitably back towards GUI bells and whistles.

 At least, I know that about 15 minutes after I posted that last one, I was trying to figure out how to get colored text into my maya terminal window.
 It turns out it’s pretty easy.
 ConEmu supports [ANSI escape codes](http://wiki.bash-hackers.org/scripting/terminalcodes), those crazy 1970’s throwbacks that all the VIM kiddies use on their linux machines to make ugly termina color schemes:
 ![](http://i.stack.imgur.com/79YI2.png)
----
-all this beauty... in _your_ hands!
+> all this beauty... in _your_ hands!

 This means any string that gets printed to ConEmu’s screen, if it contains color codes, will be in color!
 You can change background colors, foreground colors, even add bold, dim or (God help us) _blinking_ text to your printouts.
 Here’s a quick way to test this out:

 Start up a maya command shell in ConEmu (instructions [here](http://techartsurvival.blogspot.com/2015/04/blockquote-background-f9f9f9-border.html) if you missed them last time).
 In your maya session, try this:

     import sys
     sys.ps1 = "Maya> "

 This swaps in the custom prompt `Maya>` for the generic `>>>`.
 ![console_prompt](http://3.bp.blogspot.com/-mBMHF410Wy0/VSqmy2QJCEI/AAAAAAABLnw/qu1P2pz15Do/s1600/color_1.png)
 Now, let’s try to make it a bit cooler: try setting `sys.sp1` to this:

     sys.ps1 = "\033[38;5;2mMaya>\033[0m "

 ![color_console](http://2.bp.blogspot.com/-2J0dLUc78MI/VSqmyxXLdsI/AAAAAAABLn0/4ERl34IdqTI/s1600/color_0.png)
-Whoa!
+> Whoa!

 Here’s what the gobbledygook means:
-**`\033` **is the ascii code for ‘escape’, which terminals use to indicate a non-printable character.
-The square bracket - number - m sequences are displayc ommands which will affect the output.
-In this case we said “set the text mode to color index 2’ (probably green on your system), type out ‘Maya&gt; ‘, then revert to the default color”.
+**`\033`** is the ascii code for ‘escape’, which terminals use to indicate a non-printable character.
+The **\[number-m\]** sequences are displayc ommands which will affect the output.
+In this case we said “set the text mode to color index 2’ (probably green on your system), type out ‘Maya> ‘, then revert to the default color”.

 Here’s a few of the formatting codes that ConEmu supports: